All food premises within the Sheffield city boundary must register with us 28 days before opening.

-Premises in Sheffield where food and/or drink operations are carried out on a regular basis must be registered with us.
-This includes:
+Premises where food and/or drink operations are carried out on a regular basis should be registered with us.

 - food businesses

 - mobile food units (kept within the Sheffield boundary overnight)

 - delivery vehicles and other moveable structures